gm3dmo/gm3dmo/security-incident-checklist.md

 # Security Incident Checklist
 These are common things asked about when a company has a security incident related to GitHub.com.
 They are mostly a collection of links to appropriate GitHub documentation.
+Some links to examples scripts that excercise the GitHub API's are included.

 ### GitHub
 - [Enabling security features in your organization](https://docs.github.com/en/enterprise-cloud@latest/code-security/securing-your-organization/enabling-security-features-in-your-organization)